-Best AirPods Pro Deal of 2020 Is Here
+Best AirPods Pro Deal of 2020 Is Even Better

 This article may contain affiliate links.
 Click here for more details.

-This deal includes the AirPods Pro with the wireless charging case, three silicone ear tip sizes and a Lightning to USB C cable.
+This deal includes the AirPods Pro with the wireless charging case, three silicone ear tip sizes, and a Lightning to USB C cable.
 You can charge the AirPods with any lightning cable or set on almost any wireless charger to charge.

 Pairing the AirPods Pro with your Apple devices is as simple as opening the case near one of your devices the first time.
-From there, you can select them in the sound options of your Mac, iPhone or iPad.
+From there, you can select them in the sound options of your Mac, iPhone, or iPad.
 You can also connect to the Apple TV.
 You can pair with other Bluetooth devices, but AirPods Pro are best when connected with Apple devices.

-While we expect new AirPods in May, we don’t expect an update to the AirPods Pro line until Fall at the earliest.
+While we expect new AirPods soon, we don’t expect an update to the AirPods Pro line until Fall at the earliest.

 Featured